rectorphp/getrector-com/resources/blog/posts/2023/2023-08-27-rector-017-using-scoped-traverse.md

 ## 2. Using Node Traversing

 Another option is to use `SimpleCallableNodeTraverser`.
-E.g. we need to replace:
+E.g., we need to replace:

 ```diff
 -return 'A';